HardMax71/Integr8sCode/docs/operations/cicd.md

 scopes are branch-specific with a fallback to main, meaning feature branches benefit from the main branch cache even on their first run.

-Once images are built, `docker compose up` starts the stack and waits for health checks.
+Once images are built, `docker compose up -d --wait --wait-timeout 300` starts the stack and waits for all services with healthchecks to report healthy before continuing.
 The backend needs MongoDB, Redis, Kafka, Schema Registry, and the cert-generator to be ready before it can serve requests.
-After stabilization, the workflow runs pytest against the integration and unit test suites with coverage reporting.
+Services define healthchecks in `docker-compose.yaml` (e.g., `mongosh ping` for MongoDB, `redis-cli ping` for Redis, curl to `/api/v1/health/live` for backend).
+The `--wait` flag replaces hardcoded sleep timers, making startup both faster (no unnecessary waiting) and more reliable (won't proceed until services are actually ready).
+Once all healthchecks pass, the workflow runs pytest against the integration and unit test suites with coverage reporting.
 Test isolation uses per-worker database names and schema registry prefixes to avoid conflicts when pytest-xdist runs tests in parallel.

 Coverage reports go to [Codecov](https://codecov.io/) for tracking over time.
 The workflow always collects container